-- If using the Blanche or TallBo facilities, please check the appropriate one as your “location” under the options for the Neutrino Divsion.
+- If using any of the Noble Liquid Test Facility (NLTF) cryostats, please check the appropriate one as your “location” under the options for the Neutrino Division.
 You do not need to provide the dimensions of those cryostats on the Hazard Checklist.
-These cryostats have been cleared for use as a pressure vessel.
+These cryostats have been cleared for use as pressure vessels.

-- There are known costs for operating the Blanche or TallBo facilities which should be captured in the table of costs.
-A single use, that involves opening the cryostat, inserting equipment, closing the cryostat and filling it with liquid argon requires approximately $1800 in materials costs as well as 1 FTE week of technician effort.
+- There are known costs for operating the NLTF test-stands, which should be captured in the table of costs.
+A single use, that involves opening the cryostat, inserting equipment, closing the cryostat and filling it with liquid argon requires approximately $1800 in materials costs as well as 1 FTE week of technician and cryo engineer effort.
 Your tests may incur additional costs in either materials or effort, but that number should be used as a baseline.